Edit

 The standalone Copilot experience (preview): Find data and ask questions about any item

-Copilot in Power BI is available as a standalone, full-screen experience that allows people to find and analyze any report, semantic model, and Fabric data agent they have access to.
+Copilot in Power BI is available as a standalone, full-screen experience that you can use to find and analyze any report, semantic model, and Fabric data agent you have access to.
 Unlike the Copilot pane, which only answers questions about the report you currently have open, the standalone Copilot finds and answers questions about any data you have access to.
 Learn more about the standalone Copilot.

-Screenshot of the standalone Copilot experience in Power BI, showing a chat interface for interacting with data.
+Screenshot of the standalone Copilot experience in Power BI, showing a full-screen chat interface where users can find reports, ask questions, and analyze data.

 The standalone Copilot can help with the following tasks: